viniciusrplima/jc/README.md

 ## Using

-Build compiler with the following command, you must have ant installed.
+Build the interpreter with the following command, you must have ant installed.

 ```bash
 ant